You can contribute:

 Our study aims to evaluate the contribution of mast supply to consumer abundances.
 It will evaluate how diverse communities of species monitored in NEON respond together with food supply, in the form of masting shrubs and trees, and large mammal surveys.

 Data sets we add to NEON include seed traps, to evaluate individual tree attributes (include cone production for conifers), and camera traps, to quantify activity of large vertebrates.
 Remotely-sensed imagery and the NEON airborne observatory will be used to characterize habitat diversity.

-Results of this analysis will be used to evaluate community change and reorganization, including prediction and attribution of climate risk by species and habitat and how it is shared across species groups.
+Results of this analysis will be used to evaluate community change and reorganization, including prediction and attribution of tree population response to climate change, climate risk by species and habitat and how it is shared across species groups.
 New data on large mammals and seed production from NEON sites will be made available to the community.
 The study will engage the public through citizen assisted identification of animal images.